yhashim/sleep_analysis_DBS_LFP/README.md

-# sleep-LFP-analysis
+# sleep_analysis_DBS_LFP
-For report on alpha and beta oscillations in sleep with recordings using deep brain stimulation, under supervision of Dr. Alfonso Fasano
+Sample of initial scripts for analysis of alpha and beta oscillations in sleep with recordings using deep brain stimulation, under supervision of Dr. Alfonso Fasano